jonyan/portfolio-2018/content/work/yahoo.md

 		</div>
 		<div class="offset-lg-1 col-lg-6 col-md-12" data-aos="fade-left" data-aos-anchor-placement="top-bottom" data-aos-once="true" data-aos-duration="600">
 			<p>
-				To better understand our existing users, we held focus groups and user studies.
-We discovered that our users were extremely passionate about the product as they were already very familiar with it and seemed resistant to significant product changes.
-Their complaints mainly had to do with minor UI/UX improvements rather than new feature requests.
+				To better understand our existing users, we held focus groups and conducted user studies.
+Yahoo Group's users were passionate about the product as it was and were clearly resistant to change.
+Especially because they were older and less technologically savvy, having to relearn how to use a product that already works for them would certainly frustrate them and potentially drive them away.
 Our users tended to not use other social networks very much because they weren’t able to figure them out and because most of the people they knew online were on Yahoo Groups.
+Their complaints mainly consisted of minor UI/UX improvements like a cluttered interface and difficulty in creating new groups rather than new feature requests.
 			</p>
 			<p>
-				It was clear that any radical product changes would alienate our existing user base, something Yahoo did not want to do.
-Instead the higher-ups decided that we would create a new, rebranded sub-Groups product and leave the existing Groups product untouched.
+				It was clear that any radical product changes would push our existing user base away.
+My managers decided that we would create a new, rebranded sub-Groups product and leave the existing Groups product untouched.
 			</p>
 			<p>
 				We took a step back to analyze the competitive landscape as a whole.
-Was there an unfulfilled need that Yahoo Groups and existing social networks didn’t currently fill?
+Was there an unfulfilled need that Yahoo Groups and existing social networks didn’t currently fulfill?
 			</p>
 			<p>
-				We knew that whatever we created would likely never be a mainstream social network like Facebook — not only was it not Yahoo’s brand, the network effects that exist on Facebook are what make its position so defensible.
-Rather than viewing this as a weakness, we embraced it as a feature.
-As a result of Facebook’s network effects, when you post something on Facebook, there is always the fear that the your post can be seen by people you don’t want seeing it.
-As much as Facebook has worked on simplifying its privacy settings, the sheer size of Facebook will always make Facebook feel like a public space online.
+				We knew that whatever we created would likely never be a mainstream social network like Facebook — not only was it not Yahoo’s brand, Facebook's strong network effects make it difficult for others to compete without significant differentiators.
+We realized that while it's these network effects that make Facebook so valubale and defensible, they also make Facebook feel like a very public space, something a lot of users don't like.
+As much as Facebook has worked on simplifying its privacy settings, the sheer size of Facebook will always make users fear that their post can be seen by people whom they don’t want seeing it.
+This causes Facebook timelines and profiles to turn into highlight reels, where users filter and select what gets shared.
 			</p>
 			<p>
-				A meaninfully differentated social product offering that Yahoo could deliver on began to form.
-Could we create a Yahoo Groups product that feels like a private space online?
+				With these observations, a meaningfully differentiated social product offering that Yahoo could deliver on began to form.
+Could we create a Yahoo Groups product that leverages its lack of network effects to feel like a private space online?
+Was there a user group that Yahoo could target that would value not having to filter and select what gets shared?
 			</p>
 		</div>
 	</div>